-Our Principle Approach® American Federalism: The Nation Flowers extended lessons are helpful for teaching to multiple ages!
+Our Biblical Classical Approach history study of American Federalism: The Nation Flowers extended lessons are helpful for teaching to multiple ages!

 This is the first in a series.
 We recommend this order: American Federalism and Noah Webster; Frontier Life; Lewis and Clark: A Providential View; Jedidiah Morse: Father of American Geography and the California Gold Rush; Lewis and Clark Field Study pack.
 You may, of course, choose any order you wish.